OfficeDev/office-js-docs-pr.pt-br/docs/design/disable-add-in-commands.md

 ## <a name="office-application-and-platform-support-only"></a>Suporte apenas a aplicativos e plataformas do Office

-As APIs descritas neste artigo estão disponíveis apenas no Excel e apenas no Office no Windows e no Office no Mac.
+As APIs descritas neste artigo estão disponíveis apenas no Excel e apenas no Office no Windows e no Mac.

 ### <a name="test-for-platform-support-with-requirement-sets"></a>Teste se há suporte à plataforma com conjuntos de requisitos